scionproto/scion/doc/dev/design/endhost-overview.rst

    model.
    Otherwise, the known base TRC can be used to verify any TRC update sequence and ultimately the local AS's CP-PKI certificate.

+   Finally, the daemon also obtain the endhost port range for the local AS, using also a rpc call ``PortRange()``.

 4. The relatively low-level ``snet.Conn`` API is replaced a higher-level API based on application provided path policies.